Who Is Uketsu?

 The Final Chapter (The Synthesizing Ring): Connects every character, every timeline, every planted clue.
 The internet mystery, the domestic thriller, and the cold-case procedural were all circles drawn around the same person.
 The structure of the novel is the composite drawing.

-If you’ve read this far and haven’t picked up the book yet: the English translation by Jim Rion (HarperVia, January 2025) is as clean and precise as the source material deserves.
-What makes Strange Pictures work in translation is not just the puzzle mechanics.
+If you have read this far and have not picked up the book yet, start with the English translation by Jim Rion (HarperVia, January 2025).
+It is as clean and precise as the source material deserves.
+Strange Pictures works in translation for one reason beyond the puzzle mechanics.
 It is the restraint.
 Uketsu never overexplains.
 He trusts the reader to look at the drawing and see what is there.